Skip to Content

 Tips for Success

 • You can make this ahead of time.
-Simply prepare all the components, build the layers, then cover it and keep it in the fridge for up to 2 days until you are ready to bake it.
+Simply prepare all the ingredients, build the layers, then cover it and keep it in the fridge for up to 2 days until you are ready to bake it.

 • For a shortcut: If you don’t want to take the time to make your own bechamel sauce, then purchase a jar of Alfredo sauce.